opengisch/QField-docs/documentation/how-to/search.en.md

 # Search

+QField allows to search in layers, into a value list and to go to coordinates with the search tool.

+## Configure search in QGIS
+:material-desktop-mac:{ .device-icon } Desktop preparation

+1. Choose the layers which are searchable in
+    `Project --> Project Properties --> Identify Layers`
+2. Define the *display expression* for the concerned layers, this will be used for searching for features.
+This is configured under `Vector Layer Properties --> Display`

+## Usage
+:material-tablet-android:{ .device-icon } Fieldwork

 Tap on the **Search button** on the top-right corner of the screen to search for features in the current project.